victordibia/neuralqa/README.md

 <img width="100%" src="https://raw.githubusercontent.com/victordibia/neuralqa/master/docs/images/manual.jpg">

-`NeuralQA` provides an easy to use api and visual interface for Question Answering (QA), on large datasets.
+`NeuralQA` provides an easy to use api and visual interface for Extractive Question Answering (QA), on large datasets.
 The QA process is comprised of two main stages - **Passage retrieval (Retriever)** is implemented using [ElasticSearch](https://www.elastic.co/downloads/elasticsearch) and **Document Reading (Reader)** is implemented using pretrained BERT models via the Huggingface [Transformers](https://github.com/huggingface/transformers) api.